 Early Pathogen Detection

-With youPCR® pathogen detection assays from Medicinal Genomics, cannabis and hemp cultivators can identify plants infected with a number of molds, mites, viruses, and viroids, including powdery mildew, botrytis, and russet mites before they show visual signs.
+With DNA-based pathogen detection assays from Medicinal Genomics, cannabis and hemp cultivators can identify plants infected with a number of molds, mites, viruses, and viroids, including powdery mildew, botrytis, russet mites, fusarium, hops latent viroid, and lettuce chlorosis virus.
 Cultivators who use this preventive strategy can reduce their risk of suffering costly pathogen outbreaks.